wadehammes/base-css4-wordpress/wp-content/plugins/custom-post-type-ui/readme.txt

 == Upgrade Notice ==

+= 1.4.3 - TBD =
+* Fixed: issue with post types and taxonomies trying to be converted before registration.
+Prevented full success of process.
+* Fixed: Prevent trying to convert taxonomy terms if no terms exist.
+Taxonomy will still be deleted from CPTUI list.
+* Fixed: Prevent trying to redirect on activation if being network-activated.

+= 1.4.2 - 2016-10-03 =
+* Fixed: Responsiveness of sections and "ad" space when creating post types or taxonomies on smaller screens.
+Props @thecxguy

+= 1.4.1 - 2016-8-25 =
+* Fixed: issue with default values for new parameters regarding menu/nav menu display for taxonomies.
+* Fixed: typo in support area.

+= 1.4.0 - 2016-8-22 =
+* Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
+* Added: CPTUI notices are now dismissable via a button on the right side.
+* Added: "Get code" link to registered post types and registered taxonomies listings.
+* Added: More amending of incorrect characters in post type and taxonomy slugs.
+Latin standard alphabet only.
+Sorry.
+* Added: New post type template stack reference from recent WordPress versions.
+* Added: Side warning notification if post type or taxonomy slug has been edited.
+* Added: Display About page upon activation of plugin.
+* Added: Link below ads regarding getting them removed via purchase of CPTUI Extended.
+* Added: No need to refresh page after initial save to see post types and taxonomies in menu.
+* Added: Taxonomy support for show_in_menu and show_in_nav_menus.
+* Fixed: Further improved labels for information text on inputs.
+* Fixed: Hide "choose icon" button for non-js users.
+* Fixed: Issue with misused "parent" label key that should be parent_item_colon.
+* Fixed: Missed show_in_menu_string parameter for "get code" area.
+* Fixed: Make sure taxonomies have required post type associated.
+* Fixed: "Edit" links in listings area now account for network-admin when needed, with CPTUI Extended.
+* Updated: Switch to dedicated dashicon for color consistency between applied admin color schemes.
+* Updated: Updated about page.
+* Updated: Further UI refinements to better match WordPress admin.
+Adapted styles found from metaboxes, including collapse/expand toggles.

 = 1.3.5 - 2016-6-3 =
 * Removed undefined index error for publicly_queryable in "Get Code" area.
 That parameter is targeted for 1.4.0 release.